cs4372/ios-study-guide/swift/Delegation/Delegation.md

 ## Delegation

--  a design pattern that enables a class to hand off (or delegate) some of its responsibilities to an instance of another class
+-  a design pattern that enables a class to hand off (or delegate) some of its responsibilities to an instance of another class to perform a specific task / set of tasks, while the first class retains control over the overall process
 -  Delegation can be used to respond to a particular action, or to retrieve data from an external source without needing to know the underlying type of that source.
 -  Delegates that reference other classes that they do not own should use the weak keyword to avoid strong reference cycles.
 - ----> avoid retain cycle (basically want to avoid a strong reference between these 2.
 One of them can be strong (ViewController can strongly hold the WeatherService) but we want the link (weatherService → ViewController) to be weak so we won’t leak memory by strongly referencing each other

+Delegates are commonly used to handle events and control behavior.
+For example, a view controller may delegate responsibilities to a text field, such as validating user input or dismissing the keyboard when the user finishes editing.
+The view controller can still control the overall behavior of the app, but the text field handles the specific responsibilities assigned to it by the view controller.
+Similarly, a table view may delegate responsibilities to a data source, such as providing the content to be displayed and responding to user interactions, while the table view itself handles the presentation and scrolling of the content.

+Analogy:

+Imagine a person who needs to book a hotel room.
+The person may delegate this responsibility to a travel agent, who can search for available hotels, make a reservation, and handle any issues that arise during the booking process.
+The person can still control the overall process by specifying their preferences and requirements, but the travel agent does the actual work of booking the hotel.

 Example 1: